susenguyen/nft_inspect/README.md

 Utility that tracks nf_tables DROP verdicts (actually all that are not ACCEPT) through the different namespaces, and displays the ethernet adapter properties.
 The objective is to be able to identify what adapter drops/doesn't accept a packet, useful in a multi-adapter/multi-namespace environment.

+## Note

+The nf_tables module must be loaded for the kretprobe registration to succeed.
+Otherwise, it will fail with return code -2;

 ## Output

 The output can be grabbed via dmesg and will look something like this